dinesh99639/securitypass/README.md

 # SecurityPass
+This project is to make sure the password is not revealed during the entry if the password by the user.
+Whenever the user tries to enter the password for some login purpose, it is more prone to being noticed by others who may use it for wrong deeds.

+In this the password is entered in a way different from the traditional login pages.
+Here the wrong entry of the password for 5 times continuously will cause the account to be blocked for 24 hours.
+Also, the options provided during the entry of the password change randomly when the user refreshes the page or enters a wrong password.

+This saves the account from brute force attack which is used generally to penetrate into the accounts of users by simply guessing the password which is usually set up by the user during registration.
+Most of the users usually set passwords which are of strong so that they can be easily remembered, but this causes the brute force attack to be successful.
+But using this method, we can save accounts for brute force attack as they entry of passwords is restricted only to 5 times.
-  This project is to make our password more secure and make it difficult to hack .This method uses random generation of numbers for buttons to enter the password.
-In this the IP address of the user is also recorded so it makes the hacker to hack it using brute force method.
-In this project we have given only 5 attempts and if we fail in all of the 5 attempts then the login will be locked for 24 hours.
-This is the suitable method for securing our passwords.
+This method uses random generation of numbers for buttons to enter the password.
+Hence this is a suitable method for securing passwords.

 ## Features
 1. The IP address gets noted whenever we login.